View from east, Blue Cloud Abbey, Marvin SD, July 2015, photograph by author.

 The Abbey of the Hills has posted a bit on the sites’ history on their website here.
 (Check the tabs for ‘About: Our Story’ and ‘Explore: Tour’).

-Some additional history on the architect, Edo Belli, out of Chicago, at this site here.
+Some additional history on the architect, Edo Belli, out of Chicago, from the Art Institute of Chicago: summary, oral history interview.

 And now, a selection of my photos from the trip…